Capitains/MyCapytain/README.rst

 The following code and example is badly displayed at the moment on Github.
 We recommend you to go to \
 http://mycapytain.readthedocs.org

-On Leipzig DH Chair's Canonical Text Services API, we can find the Epigrammata of Martial.
+On Leipzig DH Chair's Canonical CapitainsCTSText Services API, we can find the Epigrammata of Martial.
 This texts are identified \
 by the identifier "urn:cts:latinLit:phi1294.phi002.perseus-lat2".
 We want to have some information about this text \
 so we are gonna ask the API to give its metadata to us :